 #17 Elephanta Caves

 Elephanta caves is a UNESCO world heritage site near Mumbai.
 To reach there, you need to take a ferry from Gateway of India for Rs.
 150-Rs.
 200 for a 2-way trip.
 The earlier you reach Gateway the better to avoid weekend crowds.
 I recommend going during the winter or spring when the weather is a lot more pleasant.

 Once you reach, you can enjoy the rock-cut art and architectures preserved from medieval times.
 Some of the collection is dated back to the 5th century with a large proportion dedicated to Lord Shiva.

 Imagica is one of India’s largest amusement parks.
 It has a water park, snow park and a theme park with multiple roller coasters for thrill seekers.
 This is a must visit as well if you are staying in Mumbai and is only 1.5 hours away by car.
 Imagica is one of the best weekend getaways from Mumbai, especially if you are travelling with kids.

 The park has something for everyone and highly recommend going with your family over the weekend.
 One tip I would give is not to go during the peak summers as it can become very difficult to wait in lines whilst sweating out in the hot sun.
 Speaking of lines – do go for the express tickets.
-They will be expensive but the joy of not waiting in line for your rides is so worth it!!
+They will be expensive but the joy of not waiting in queues for your rides is so worth it!!

 That’s it folks.
-That’s my list.
-Hope you enjoyed reading about the fun and adventurous weekend getaways from Mumbai and I hope you try some of them. 😊
+Hope you enjoyed reading about the fun and adventurous list of best weekend getaways from Mumbai and I hope you try some of them. 😊

 Pin for later: